djkeu/alienInvasion/README.md

 What the project does
 - Create an alien invasion type shooting game as described in Python Crash Course.

-Why the project is useful
+Why the project is useful (to me)
+- Get VSCode to work with Github repositories.
 - Learn Python.
 - Learn Git and Github.